-The Primary Zone page displays Host Names and Aliases (sorted alphabetically) that are currently in this Zone.
+The Primary Zone page displays Host Names and aliases (sorted alphabetically) that are currently in this Zone.
 Each row of the zone table shows the Host Name, its IP Addresses, Alias, Mail Exchangers, or Name Servers.
-To change the information about an entry in the table, replace the textfield with DNS information specific to each row.
+To change the information about an entry in the table, replace the text field with DNS information specific to each row.

 Primary Zones will have DNS records of a number of types:

-Start of Authority (SOA records)
+- Start of Authority (SOA records)

-Name Server (NS records)
+- Name Server (NS records)

-A Host Name to IP Address mapping (A records)
+- A Host Name to IP Address mapping (A records)

-An Alias of a Host Name record (CNAME records)
+- An Alias of a Host Name record (CNAME records)

-An IP Address to Name mapping (PTR records)
+- An IP Address to Name mapping (PTR records)

-Mail Exchanger (MX records)
+- Mail Exchanger (MX records)

+- SPF: Sender Policy Framework (TXT records)